lizadaly/a-pickler/README.md

-# A Pickler for the Knowing Ones
+# A Pickler for the Nowing Ones

 <img src="images/portrait.png" alt="engraving of the head of Timothy Dexter" width="250" align="right" />